Honey sensory analysis courses in English are going to be held in Bologna each year in June and November. Next dates are:

 You can read more info regarding the honey sensory analysis and the course at:

 To enrol, fill out the form you find here.
-Then we will be able to send you all the information required for final registration.

 Please note, for multiple registration fill out one form for each person.